swanapole/insta/README.md

 **Output Example:** Redirected to the profile editing form

-The program should navigate the authenticated user to their account page with all their posted pictures showing when my account is clicked on the navigation bar:

-**Input Example:** Click on My Account on the navigation bar

-**Output Example:** Redirected to the user's page with all pictures posted

 The program should direct the user to a single image page when a specific image is clicked on:

 **Input Example:** Click on a single image

 **Output Example:** Redirected to a single image page with a comments' section beside the image

-The program should direct the user to the comment form when the comment icon is clicked if and only if the user is authenticated:

-**Input Example:** Click on the Comment icon on the comments section beside the image

-**Output Example:** Redirected to the comment form

-The program should add a like or remove a like when the heart icon is clicked on:

-**Input Example:** Click on the heart icon

-**Output Example:** A like is added if it wasn't added before else it is removed

-## Setup Requirements

 To start using this project use the following commands: